 Are you underestimating the value of diverse experience or a team with diverse professional backgrounds?

-“While there are specific skills and knowledge that are important for certain careers, in my experience, there is almost never one right career path.
+“While there are specific skills and knowledge that are important for certain careers, in my experience, there is rarely one right career path.
 It is important to recognise the value of diverse experience, motivation, and unique competencies.
 Your professional development, as a candidate, or the strength of your team, as an employer, can almost always benefit from diversity, different perspectives, and unique experience”.

 This article was written by Elaine W. Long, Consultant in Finance at LHC International